The Dreamland Chronicles: Freedom Ridge: UFO: Aftermath

 In mid-2001, Virgin Interactive, who possessed Dreamland rights, prompted the Czech developer Altar Interactive to restart production on the PC version.
 However, the game was renamed, first to UFO: Freedom Ridge, and then to UFO: Aftermath.
-More and more other changes were also made as the reboot progressed.
-Even the game engine was completely different in the final product, as the new developer did not acquire rights to the game's Havok physics engine and other middleware graphics and sound elements and instead made their own.
+More and more changes were made as the reboot progressed.
+Even the game engine was completely different in the final product, as the new developer did not acquire rights to the Havok physics engine and other middleware graphics and sound elements and instead made their own.
 Eventually, very few elements of the original Freedom Ridge project remained in the finished UFO: Aftermath when it was released in 2003.
 Altar themselves described it as "a completely new game with a different combat system, new graphics, and a vastly different background story."
-Their game nevertheless still begins following the alien conquest of Earth (here instant and completely apocalyptic) and also features a struggle to stop the alien terraforming of the planet, and even a mission "Dreamland Files" in Area 51, but the Reticulans became the enemy (controlling mutated dead humans and animals) and the Saurans do not appear at all.
+Nevertheless, UFO: Aftermath also begins following the alien conquest of Earth (here instant and completely apocalyptic) and also features a struggle to stop the alien terraforming of the planet, as well as a "Dreamland Files" mission in Area 51, but the Reticulans are the enemy (controlling mutated dead humans and animals) and the Saurans do not appear at all.
 UFO: Aftermath was later followed by two sequels, UFO: Aftershock and UFO: Afterlight.

-According to Martin Klíma, leader of Altar team, they have received the five CD-ROMs with source code from original developers through Virgin.
-According to Klima, playable version of the game never existed in technically stable form: "There was some basic source code, which could not be compiled, although we tried to put it together for quite long time.
+According to Martin Klíma, leader of Altar team, they had received the five CD-ROMs with the source code from the original developers through Virgin.
+According to Klíma, a playable version of the game never existed in a technically stable form: "There was some basic source code, which could not be compiled, although we tried to put it together for quite long time.
 Especially because to it (source code) were linked perhaps all middleware libraries.
 Mythos did not do any own work.
 Physics engine, 3D engine, that all was licensed and the question is, what they really did for that year and £800,000.
 We had to begin from start, we could not use single line of code either from original Dreamland or [Altar's own] Original War, which was written in Delphi language."
 Gollop retorted: "Unfortunately they [Altar] stripped out our fantastic turn based stuff and they put what I thought was a rather weak real-time thing in there."